jimholcomb/jimholcomb_site/content/about.md

 # About
 [LinkedIn page](https://www.linkedin.com/in/jimholcomb/)

-Jim Holcomb is an experienced, hands-on, and service-oriented IT manager, and mentor to IT and other technical staff.
-He has held IT Management positions in local government, construction, distribution, software, and healthcare companies.
-Mr. Holcomb is able to effectively engage with customers, executives, and end-users of technology.
+Experienced, hands-on, and service-oriented IT manager with a strong background in mentoring technical teams.
+Proven leadership in IT management across local government, construction, distribution, software, and healthcare sectors.
+Skilled at engaging effectively with customers, executives, and end-users to deliver impactful technology solutions.

-Jim has extensive experience in the areas of:
+I have extensive experience in the areas of:

 - IT Management, planning and budgeting, vendor management
-- Windows System Administration – Windows Desktop (Windows 7-11) & Windows Server (2000-2016), Active Directory
+- Windows System Administration – Windows Desktop (Windows 7-11) & Windows Server, Active Directory
 - Data Center Hosting and Migration
 - Security Policies
 - Vendor Management